VishnupriyaThammina/pygames/README.md

 **Here's an attempt at re-creating the popular game TETRIS**

 Team name : **UWU**

-*Isha , Sudhasree and myself Vishnupriya we have created this mini simple game*
+Team members : *Isha , Sudhasree and myself Vishnupriya we have created this mini simple game*

 you just need to download the **tetris.py** file and run it in vs code you are ready to go